codex-academy/codeX_Feb2015Intro/lets_code.md

 In github create a new repository called 'RedAndGreen':
 	* to do that one need to click on the + sign left from your profile name

-	* As you already created a local git repository follow the instructions for:
+As you already created a local git repository follow the instructions for:

-	  **…or push an existing repository from the command line** It should be something along these lines:
+	  **…or push an existing repository from the command line**

+	  Use command like:

 	  ```
 	  git remote add origin git@github.com:<your_git_username>/RedAndGreen.git
 	  git push -u origin master